CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 BOLDscreen
 -----------

 Make sure the power to the AV hub is on and the HDMI/DisplayPort cables are plugged into the correct places (see labels)!
-Add wiki photo below.
+Add wiki photo here.

-.. dropdown:: BOLDscreen Not Displaying:
+.. dropdown:: BOLDscreen isn't displaying

   **First-pass Checks and Resets**